Ricardo-H/GPU-cluster-visualization/README.md

 ## Project Components

-1. **Individual GPU Information Collection** Implemented using node_exporter to collect performance and status information for individual GPUs.
+1. **Individual GPU Information Collection** Implemented using nvidia-smi(.exe) binary to collect performance and status information for individual GPUs.

 2. **Integration of GPU Cluster Information and Database Setup** Utilizing Prometheus to establish a database for integrating and storing data from the GPU cluster.